-The notion of energy transfer is also particularly useful when investigating the fundamental question of how an ordered, laminar flow evolves in time to become turbulent.
-We stress that visualization tools, from experiments as well as from direct numerical simulations (DNS) of the Navier-Stokes equations, have proven essential to identify the physical mechanisms governing the formation of small-scale vortices.
-It was recently realized that the conceptually simple configuration of two colliding vortex rings~\citep{Lim:1992,McKeown:2018,McKeown:2020} leads, at sufficiently high Reynolds numbers, to the development of a disordered flow with a $k^{-5/3}$ energy spectrum, consistent with Kolmogorov prediction for turbulence~\citep{K41}.
+Aside from these applications, the notion of energy transfer is also essential to describe how an ordered, laminar flow evolves in time to become turbulent, by generating motion at increasingly small scales.
+In this context, visualization tools, from experiments as well as from direct numerical simulations (DNS) of the Navier-Stokes equations, have proven to be an invaluable tool to identify the physical mechanisms governing the formation of small-scale flow structures.
+It was recently realized that the elementary configuration of two colliding vortex rings~\citep{Lim:1992,McKeown:2018,McKeown:2020} leads, at sufficiently high Reynolds numbers, to the development of a disordered flow with a $k^{-5/3}$ energy spectrum, consistent with Kolmogorov prediction for turbulence~\citep{K41}.
 Remarkably, this spectrum results from a cascade of instabilities~\citep{Tao:2016,Brenner:2016} during the interaction between the vortices, which is responsible for the formation of small-scale flow structures~\citep{McKeown:2020}.
 The instability that mediates the cascade, known as the elliptical instability~\citep{Kerswell:2002,Leweke:2016}, is induced by the deformation of the core of each filament due to the strain generated by the opposing vortex~\citep{McKeown:2020}.
-In another related flow, i.e.~the reconnection between two vortex filaments at sufficiently high Reynolds number, \cite{Yao:2020} observed the development of small scales of motion with a Kolmogorov $k^{-5/3}$ spectrum, and also suggested an ``avalanche'' of iterative reconnections as a possible mechanism for the cascade.
+In another related flow, i.e.~the reconnection between two vortex filaments at sufficiently high Reynolds numbers, \cite{Yao:2020} observed the development of small-scale fluid motion with a Kolmogorov $k^{-5/3}$ spectrum and also suggested an ``avalanche'' of iterative reconnections as a possible mechanism for the cascade.